rehierl/abstract-properties/05-3-tree-traversal/1-1-tag-squence.md

 ```

 Note that, if all tags within the produced trace of tags are concatenated in
-order of appearance, then the result can informally be described as **tag soup**.
+order of appearance, the result can informally be described as **tag soup**.

 Note that any tag produced will reflect the corresponding enter-/exit-event.
 Also, only the enter-event is being used to enrich the start-tag with the
 attributes of a node.
-As such, the start-tag can be understood to provide the
+As such, the start-tag can be understood to provide all
-definitions that are required to reproduce the node while recreating the node
+the definitions that are required to reproduce the node while recreating the
-tree from the tag sequence.
+node tree from the tag sequence.
+Consequently, a tag soup can be assumed to
+be in enter-order and, as such, to reflect a pre-order tree traversal.

 Note that this does seem to suggest, that an enter-event corresponds with the
 visit of a node.
 Consequently, one can assume that even a tag sequence is first